What we know about the symptoms — and the severity — of the omicron variant

 In the past, it was basically a given that a severe case of COVID-19 would wreak havoc on the lungs, at times leading to pneumonia and uncontrolled inflammation.
 But this apparent change in the disease — that a severe infection in the lungs doesn't seem as common — means fewer people need supplemental oxygen or intubation.

-"They're not short of breath and really the lungs are OK," says Roberts.
+"They're not short of breath, and really the lungs are OK," says Roberts, of Yale.
 These observations also line up with lab research that shows omicron does not replicate in lung tissue as well as delta.

-Many of the patients who are being hospitalized often have some underlying health condition or they're older and more vulnerable to a viral infection.
+Many of the patients who are being hospitalized often have some underlying health condition, or they're older and more vulnerable to a viral infection.
 "What we're seeing is something really tips these patients over the edge," says Roberts.
-For example, an omicron infection may lead to complications of an existing disease like diabetes or heart failure.
+For example, an omicron infection may lead to complications of an existing condition such as diabetes or heart failure.

 But Roberts says it's still quite rare for people who are vaccinated and boosted to get seriously ill from omicron.
 About 80% of the patients at Yale New Haven Hospital are unvaccinated.
 And among those who are vaccinated, almost all have not received a booster shot.

-While it's welcome news that omicron is easier on the lungs, Dr. Griffin says it's not that way for some of his patients.
-And among the unvaccinated, he says, an omicron infection can feel like the same unforgiving disease to him.
+While it's welcome news that omicron is easier on the lungs, ProHEALTH's Griffin says it's not that way for some of his patients.
+And among unvaccinated people, he says, an omicron infection can feel like the same unforgiving disease to him.

-"If we have a patient who's younger, if we have a patient who's vaccinated, if we have a patient who recently recovered from delta, we're tending to see very mild disease with omicron," says Griffin of Columbia.
-"But people who are fresh, with no pre-existing immunity, it's hard to see that the virus is milder."
+"If we have a patient who's younger, if we have a patient who's vaccinated, if we have a patient who recently recovered from delta, we're tending to see very mild disease with omicron," says Griffin.
+"But people who are fresh, with no preexisting immunity, it's hard to see that the virus is milder."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.